- COM 442 D01, 10247, MWF 1:25 – 2:15, Merion Hall 174

 All major assignments must be completed to pass the course.
 It is better to complete an assignment late then not to complete it at all.

 A Note on Academic Technology

-Because this is a capstone course, you are expected to be familiar with the department’s approach to using digital technologies: experiment, take risks, and play.
+Because this is an upper-level course, you are expected to be familiar with the department’s approach to using digital technologies: experiment, take risks, and play.